 - Identify the customer-facing capabilities that exist at each system boundary.

-- Articulate a plain-language definition of what it means for each capability to be available.
+- Articulate a plain-language definition of what it means for each service or function to be available.

 - Define one or more SLIs for that definition.